Market Intelligence

 - deployment_model, pricing_summary, and security_posture_summary must never be blank

-- if public evidence is limited, use "unknown" for enums and cautious, specific MCP/enterprise-security wording for strings instead of generic SaaS boilerplate
+- if public evidence is limited, use "unknown" for enums and cautious, specific wording for strings instead of generic SaaS boilerplate

 - strengths and weaknesses should be grounded in observable product positioning and public claims